SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise10.md

    ![Code cell](images/78.png)

-## Notebook :Predict NYC Taxi Tips using Spark ML and Azure Open Datasets
+## Notebook :Predict NYC Taxi Trips using Spark ML and Azure Open Datasets

 - The notebook ingests, visualizes, prepares and then trains a model based on an Open Dataset that tracks NYC Yellow Taxi trips and various attributes around them.